-Living in Denver, we have access to amazing skiing, beautiful scenery, fantastic hiking, and more.
+Living in Denver, we are fortunate to have access to beautiful scenery and fantastic hiking during the COVID-19 pandemic.
 However, getting to our destination can mean driving in potentially hazardous conditions.
 The Rocky Mountains are beautiful, but they can also be dangerous.

 When driving in the mountains, it is of the utmost importance to be prepared for bad conditions at all times.
 It may be clear and sunny when you leave Denver, but the weather can change on a dime, and it may be rainy, snowy, or foggy by the time you leave.